Tuesday, November 5, 2024

 5. Size of Structure

-The size of a structure is determined by the sizes of its members and compiler-imposed padding for alignment.
+The size of a structure is the sum of the sizes of all its members (plus padding if any).

 Syntax: